Skip to main content

 Do & Don't for a Housekeeper Cover Letter

-Recruiters scan a housekeeper letter for one thing first: can this person be trusted with standards, routine, and quiet consistency?
-A vague letter fades fast.
-A specific one suggests steady work before the interview even starts.
+Recruiters look for one thing first in a housekeeper letter: can this person be trusted with standards, routine, and quiet consistency?
+Vague letters fade quickly.
+Specific letters show steady work before the interview even starts.

 Housekeeper Cover Letter Red Flags